Hugh Cullum (Chair)

 Jo is a creative artist living and working in Bloomsbury.
 She has spent many years volunteering for community events in the Euston and Covent Garden areas, and actively campaigned against harmful aspects of development relating to HS2 and Euston Square.
 She is particularly concerned with access to and quality of green spaces and leads on these for the BCAAC.

 Debbie is a consultant community planner and local history researcher for JTP.
 She participates in community planning events as a workshop facilitator and as part of an editorial team.
 Debbie is a member of the Marchmont Association and has contributed historic research for their blue plaque commemorative scheme.
 A resident of Bloomsbury since 1981, she was a founding member of Bloomsbury Residents' Action Group, which campaigns for the rights of residents and which also supports them through the developmental and construction process.
-She is particularly concerned with ensuring true rather than 'token' consultation between developers, the local authority, and the community.

 Tony Tugnutt (Chair Emeritus)

-Tony lived in WC1 from 1984 until recently and has been a BCAAC member and former chairman since 1988.
-In that capacity, he twice appeared to give oral evidence to the ODPM Parliamentary Select Committee inquiries into Tall Buildings and CABE.
+Tony lived in WC1 from 1984 and has been a BCAAC member and former chairman since 1988.
+In that capacity he twice appeared to give oral evidence to the ODPM Parliamentary Select Committee inquiries into Tall Buildings and CABE.
 He was co-author of Making Townscape published by BT Batsford in the 1980s.
 He has been professionally employed by Central London planning authorities at a senior level, and also as a consultant with Westminster City Council where he was commissioned to write the Council’s current Supplementary Planning Guidance on the design of new buildings, Design Matters.
 He has also appeared as an expert witness at various planning inquiries.